kromka-chleba/Exile/mods/player_api/README.txt

 Also sets the default model, texture, and player flags.
 This mod is only for content related to the Player API and the player object.

+-multiskin model
+-health temp tolerances
+-plus complete basic set of clothes

 Authors of source code
 ----------------------
 Originally by celeron55, Perttu Ahola <celeron55@gmail.com> (LGPLv2.1+)
-Various Minetest developers and contributors (LGPLv2.1+)
+Various Minetest developers and contributors (LGPLv2.1+) Health temp tolerances and basic clothes were added by Dokimi Various changes where made by Mantar and lili36.

 Authors of media (textures, models and sounds)
 ----------------------------------------------